hypothesis/h/docs/api.rst

    :param id: annotation's unique id
    :reqheader Accept: desired response content type
    :reqheader Content-Type: request body content type
-   :reqheader Authorization: JWT authentication token
+   :reqheader Authorization: the API token
    :resheader Content-Type: response content type :>json datetime updated: updated date of annotation
    :statuscode 200: no error
    :statuscode 400: could not update annotation from your request (bad payload)
-   :statuscode 401: no auth token was provided
+   :statuscode 401: no API token was provided
    :statuscode 403:
-      auth token provided does not convey "update" permissions for the annotation with the given `id`
+      API token provided does not convey "update" permissions for the annotation with the given `id`
    :statuscode 404: annotation with the given `id` was not found